Could There Be Mold In Your Coffee? A Cardiologist Explains

 What does all this mean?
 Is this much ado about nothing?
 Or something?

-It's important to note that while high levels of mycotoxins like ochratoxin can lead to negative health effects, a bunch of other foods can also contain these tiny toxins—the hard truth is that we're probably already consuming them in small amounts.
+It's important to note that while high levels of mycotoxins like ochratoxin can lead to negative health effects5, a bunch of other foods can also contain these tiny toxins—the hard truth is that we're probably already consuming them in small amounts6.

 That said, ochratoxin A might not be as great of a health risk as the amount of sugar people might add to their coffee.
 Like so many aspects of our food chain, there is incomplete information.
 That said, I wouldn't sound the alarm yet, but I you might want to start being a coffee snob, or a qualitarian.